 Picking an outdoor kennel means picking a tool that will have to remain outside for the months and years to come to shelter your dogs (or other animals) in a safe and contained way.
 An outdoor kennel is not a cute little dog house.
-It is a very practical, easy to clean, easy to reach, long-lasting accommodation for dogs.
+It is very practical, easy to clean, easy to reach, long-lasting accommodation for dogs.
 You must be able to clean it with a lot of ease to have perfect sanitary conditions in your kennel.

 Because kennels are practical tools rather than decoration, they must obey some basic rules:

-- metallic design — steel and metal in general are more resistant and also prevent the growth of bacterias and germs
+- metallic design — steel and metal, in general, are more resistant and also prevent the growth of bacterias and germs

 - strength of the bars — dogs can bite really hard and bend bars to escape so the built should not clear your worries